wp-plugins/formcrafts-form-builder/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create gorgeous forms for your site using this drag-and-drop builder, and manage submissions.
+Create gorgeous forms for your site using this drag-and-drop form builder.

 == Description ==